-The Canon EF 70-200mm f/4L IS II USM Lens was announced at the same time as the Canon EF 70-200mm f/2.8L IS III USM Lens, but unlike the f/2.8L III, deemed a "refresh", the f/4L IS II is a very significantly upgraded lens.
+The Canon EF 70-200mm f/4L IS II USM Lens was announced at the same time as the Canon EF 70-200mm f/2.8L IS III USM Lens, but unlike the f/2.8L III, deemed a "refresh", the f/4L IS II is a significantly upgraded lens.
 I have owned and loved the original version of this lens since it was first released and knowing that a favorite lens has been significantly upgraded is of course exciting.

 Why is this lens so special?
 First, the 70-200mm focal length range is tremendously useful.
 The great build quality, AF performance, 5-stop image stabilization and impressive image quality are at least as compelling.
-That all of these features come in a small, lightweight package makes the lens very comfortable to use for even very long periods of time.
+That all of these features come in a small, lightweight package makes the lens comfortable to use for even long periods of time.
 That a lens with all of these features has a reasonable price wraps up the deal.

 Circling back to the upgrade, let's take a look at what the new version of this lens model brings us.

 That is a rather solid list of improvements with some individual items alone being upgrade-worthy.
 So, now you are bracing yourself for the price increase and as-usual, there is one.
 However, the street price increase is not a big one.
 The 12-year newer model II seems like a sure-win to me.